Learn the Art of Storytelling to Answer Tough Interview Questions

 Storytelling and Interview Body Language

-No matter what job you are interviewing for, how much preparation you have done, and how good you are weaving your resume into a well-balanced story if you go into a meeting without displaying a sense of confidence, it will all be for nothing.
+No matter what job you are interviewing for, how much preparation you have done, and how well you are weaving your resume into a well-balanced story, it will all be for nothing if you go into a meeting without displaying a sense of confidence.
 When sitting across the table for the interview panel, sit up straight and look into the interviewers’ eyes when relaying your answers.
 There are many ways to interview confidently, and body language is one of them.

 Possible Questions and Important Traits